Staff Spotlight: “To Give Back Is Super Big for Me” —Harley

 As a Support Worker she became familiar with the CSS Program while being part of a team led by a Community Facilitator.
 Each CSS site is assigned a specific Facilitator/Support Worker team.
 “Our job was to help with all the extra lifting and help prepare for meetings and other stuff,” says Harley.
 “Also meeting and greeting clients and just listening to their story.
 It was my job to find time to connect with the clients.”

-After gaining experience as a Support Worker, Harley has been promoted to Community Facilitator for three CSS Communities including the Empire, Barger, and Roosevelt sites.
+After gaining experience as a Support Worker, Harley has been promoted to Community Facilitator for three CSS Communities including the Empire, Bertelsen, and Roosevelt sites.
 The Empire Community is generally the entry point for new clients who typically move to other sites after a transition period.
 “My job is to get them ready for a new community,” says Harley.
 “It’s really hard to come in off the streets and learn how to live with other people and be in a community again.
 It can be a big struggle, so we go over the rules a lot and work together.
 Make them feel safe and heard.”

 The Roosevelt site is the pilot location for the Community Court Program, which brings some unique challenges meshing clients who have arrived via the traditional CSS pathway and those who have been assigned by the local courts.
 She visits each of her three communities regularly, many times daily, to check in, deal with any issues, and make sure they have adequate food and supplies on hand.